glic3rinu/django-orchestra/INSTALL.md

 These commands are meant to be run within a **clean** Debian-like distribution, you should be specially careful while following this guide on a customized system.

-Django-orchestra can be installed on any Linux system, however it is **strongly recommended** to chose the reference platform for your deployment (Debian 7.0 wheezy and Python 2.7).
+Django-orchestra can be installed on any Linux system, however it is **strongly recommended** to chose the reference platform for your deployment (Debian 8.0 jessie and Python 3.4).

 1. Create a system user for running Orchestra